Sir Gilbert Gerard, 1st Baronet of Fiskerton: Biography

 Gerard was the son of Ratcliffe Gerard and his wife Jennet Barret, daughter of Edward Barret, of Pembrokeshire.

 His family supported the Royalist cause during the English Civil War and at the start of the first war he was commissioned as a captain into the same foot regiment as his father (the colonel of the regiment was his father's twin brother, Gilbert Gerard (died 1646)).
 His brother John also served officer in the royalist army.
 From 1643 to 1646 Gerard was a captain of horse.

 On 29 August 1645 a warrant was made out for Gerard to become a baronet, but formality of sealing it never took place.
-He also participate in the Second Civil War he was taken prisoner at the battle of St Neots after spending a year as a prisoner of war but was allowed to leave England a year later.
-He was back in England by 1654, when after travelling from Worcestershire he was arrested in London as one of those implicated in the Gerard's conspiracy and although his brother John was executed for his part in the plot Gerard was not tried banished and went and joined Charles II's court in exile.
-He returned to England after the death of the Lord Protector Oliver Cromwell and was suspect member of a group of Cavalier agitators in the Bristol area.
+He also participated in the Second Civil War; he was taken prisoner at the battle of St Neots after spending a year as a prisoner of war but was allowed to leave England a year later.
+He was back in England by 1654, when after travelling from Worcestershire he was arrested in London as one of those implicated in the Gerard's conspiracy.
+Although his brother John was executed for his part in the plot, Gerard was not tried, and went and joined Charles II's court in exile.
+He returned to England after the death of the Lord Protector Oliver Cromwell and was a suspect member of a group of Cavalier agitators in the Bristol area.

 In 1654 Gerard and John were both arrested on suspicion of being involved in the Gerard's conspiracy.
 Gerard was released without charge, but John was tried for high treason, was found guilty of plotting to assassinate the Lord Protector Oliver Cromwell and was executed in May of that year.

 After the Restoration Gerard was a Gentleman of the Privy Chamber by June 1660 probably until 1685, he was also a lieutenant in the 1st troop of life guards commanded by his cousin (1661–1668).

 Gerald also held many local government positions: Constable, Durham 1661–1676; commissioner for assessment, county Durham 1661–80, Westminster 1661–1663, Middlesex 1665–1689, 1679–1680, Lincolnshire 1673–1674, Yorkshire (North and West Ridings) 1673–1680, (East Riding) 1679–1680, improvement, Kingswood chase 1661, corporations, Yorkshire, 1662–1663, loyal and indigent officers, county Durham, London and Westminster 1662; justice of the peace county Durham 1663–1680, (North Riding) 1676–1680, Middlesex 1677–1680; deputy-lieutenant county Durham 1663–c.1680, (North Riding) by 1679–c.1680; sheriff, county Durham 1665–1675; commissioner for recusants, county Durham and North Riding 1675.
 He was also Joint farmer of excise, Cumberland and Westmld. c.1661, county Durham and Northumbland by 1661–1665; master of Greatham hospital county Durham 1663 until he died(?); and a freeman, Hartlepool 1665.

 In 1661, Gerard was elected Member of Parliament for Northallerton in the Cavalier Parliament and was re-elected to the same constituency in March and October 1679 and again in 1681.
 He was created baronet of Fiskerton in the County of Lincoln on 17 November 1666.